Massachusetts hospital group strained by new COVID-19 cases

 SPRINGFIELD, Mass.
-(AP) — Leadership at a Massachusetts hospital group swamped by a new wave of COVID-19 patients is appealing to the public to help handle the latest outbreak.
+(AP) — Leaders at a Massachusetts hospital group swamped by a new wave of COVID-19 patients are appealing to the public to help handle the latest outbreak.

 Springfield-based Baystate Health has 18% of the state’s cases but just 5.5% of the state’s hospital beds, leadership said Thursday.